 - First, meet with your academic adviser to discuss your individual degree audit.
 Ask questions, take notes, and revisit regularly during the semester for updates.

-- And secondly, plan to collaborate regularly with your campus reference librarian.
+- And second, plan to collaborate regularly with your campus reference librarian.
 They are, by far, the best academic success resource on campus.

 A Word to the Wise...

 An Academic Pearl of Wisdom

 Whenever a college student faces an academic and/or social challenge, they often ask a peer or a friend first for advice.